colemickens/nixos-azure/README.md

        less true of someone familiar with python/nixops)

 ## compared to nixpkgs/old versions

-1. Fixes sudo/wheel/nopasswd
+This version of NixOS Azure images has benefits compared to the existing nixpkgs version:

+1. Fixes sudo/wheel/nopasswd.
+(Meaning you can actually evelate to root on a VM created with only an SSH Key and no password.)
 2. Stores the image with ZSTD, decompresses on the fly during upload (and the upload skips the empty sections).
-This was... stupidly much harder than it should've been, because, Azure.
+This was... stupidly much challenging than it should've been, because, Azure.
 3. Slim the image down (so far ~2.5GB -> 600MB)
 4. An automated validation test! (nothing running it yet, though)
-5. Supports Gen2 VMs (only, though Gen1 support is probably easy to get back if needed for Azure Disk Encryption)
+5. Supports Gen2 HyperV VMs (only, though Gen1 support is probably easy to get back if needed for Azure Disk Encryption)
+6. Uses a custom, Rust-powered Agent, rather than Microsoft's aging, questionable Python agent

 ## considerations
 1. Don't over-minimize your disk image.
    Azure IO is slow, expanding the disk is SLOOOOOW on first boot.
    We need to compare runtime of image copy vs resize from VM.
-2. We minimize the disk image with zstd and inflate on the way back out anyway.

 ## todo
 1. check if udev rules are working